wp-plugins/s3bubble-amazon-s3-audio-streaming/readme.txt

 Sign up enter your S3Bubble email and choose a bucket to loop through.

-<h3>If you would like to put this feed within your template please contact us.</h3>

-<h3>All shortcode is displayed within plugin admin.</h3>
+= All shortcode is displayed within plugin admin. =

 1, 2: You're done!